-- "How Hot Should the Water Be?" on page 11, and - "Hotter Water Increases the Risk of Scald Injury" on page 11, and - "Temperature Adjustment" on page 12. - This water heater is only intended to be operated by persons who have the experience or the knowledge and the capabilities to do so. - This water heater is not intended to be operated by persons with reduced physical, sensory or mental capabilities i.e. the infirm, or by children.
+- "How Hot Should the Water Be?" on page 12, and - "Hotter Water Increases the Risk of Scald Injury" on page 12, and - "Temperature Adjustment" on page 13. - This water heater is only intended to be operated by persons who have the experience or the knowledge and the capabilities to do so. - This water heater is not intended to be operated by persons with reduced physical, sensory or mental capabilities i.e. the infirm, or by children.
 Children should be supervised to ensure they do not interfere with or play with or at the water heater. - Do not touch any exposed pipe work or fittings connecting the solar storage tank and the solar collectors, as this may result in a burn injury.
-Very high temperature closed circuit fluid can be generated by the solar collectors under certain conditions and this flows through the pipe work from the solar collectors to the solar storage tank.
+Very high temperature closed circuit fluid or hot water and in some circumstances high temperature steam can be generated by the solar collectors under certain conditions and this flows through the pipe work from the solar collectors to the solar storage tank.